Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-25-tasking-manager.md

 ### Tasking Manager Login

-The Tasking Manager is a seperate tool that coordinates mapping in to OpenStreetMap.
+The Tasking Manager is a separate tool that coordinates mapping in OpenStreetMap.
 However, it makes use of the OpenStreetMap login system.
-This means that you do not need to create a seperate user account to use the Tasking Manager, but you do need to create an OpenStreetMap account and login to OpenStreetMap before you can use the Tasking Manager for mapping.
+This means that you do not need to create a separate user account to use the Tasking Manager, but you do need to create an OpenStreetMap account and login to OpenStreetMap before you can use the Tasking Manager for mapping.

 When you first visit the Tasking Manager you will see a "Login" button in the upper right corner of the screen.